Turks and Caicos Islands: Education

 The public University of the West Indies Open Campus has one site in the territory.

 Healthcare

 The Turks and Caicos established a National Health Insurance Plan in 2010.
 Residents contribute to a National Health Insurance Plan through salary deduction and nominal user fees.
-The majority of care is provided by private-public-partnership hospitals managed by Interhealth Canada, one hospital in Providenciales and one hospital on Grand Turk Island.
+The majority of care is provided by private-public-partnership hospitals managed by Interhealth Canada, one hospital in Providenciales and one hospital on Grand Turk.
 In addition, there are a number of government clinics and private clinics.
 The hospitals opened in 2010 and have been accredited by Accreditation Canada since 2012.